godotengine/godot-docs/tutorials/3d/csg_tools.rst

 .. note:: The CSG nodes in Godot are mainly intended for prototyping.
 There is
           no built-in support for UV mapping or editing 3D polygons (though extruded 2D polygons can be used with the CSGPolygon3D node).
-In addition CSG can't reliably create meshes made up of multiple nodes without holes.

           If you're looking for an easy to use level design tool for a project, you may want to use `FuncGodot <https://github.com/func-godot/func_godot_plugin>`__